Order of the Yugoslav Star

 The Order of the Yugoslav Star was the highest national order of merit awarded in Yugoslavia.
 It was divided into four classes.
 The highest class, the Yugoslav Great Star was the highest state decoration awarded in Yugoslavia.
 The order was mostly awarded to foreign heads of state for the development and strengthening of peace and cooperation between nations.

 The Order of the Yugoslav Star was also the second highest order of merit in Serbia and Montenegro.

 History

-Order of the Yugoslav Star was founded by the President of Yugoslavia Josip Broz Tito on 1 February 1954 and had three Classes.
-Law on Decorations was amended on 1 March 1961, so from then on, the Order had four Classes:
+Order of the Yugoslav Star was founded by the President of Yugoslavia Josip Broz Tito on 1 February 1954 and had four classes.
+The highest class, Yugoslav Great Star, was intended for foreign heads of state "for outstanding merits in developing and consolidating peaceful and friendly cooperation between two countries."
+The first such order was presented to the Emperor of Ethiopia Haile Selassie.

+Law on Decorations was amended on 1 March 1961, so from then on, the Order had these classes: